MullaiVenese03/Mini-Projects/README.md

 # Mini Projects

-Welcome to my collection of mini projects built using HTML, CSS, and JavaScript.
+Welcome to my collection of mini-projects built using HTML, CSS, and JavaScript.
 Each project showcases different techniques and features that can be integrated into larger web applications.
 Feel free to explore and integrate these into your projects!

 ## Projects